Malana, Himachal Pradesh

 Malana is an ancient Indian village in the state of Himachal Pradesh.
-The only village in the Malana Nala, a side valley of the Parvati Valley northeast of the Kullu Valley, it is isolated from the rest of the world.
-The peaks of Chanderkhani and Deo Tibba shadow the village.
+The only village in the Malana Nala, a side valley of the Parvati Valley northeast of the Kullu Valley, it is shadowed by the peaks of Chanderkhani and Deo Tibba.
 It is situated on a remote plateau by the torrential Malana river, at a height of 2652 m above sea level.
 Malana has its own lifestyle and social structure, and people are strict in following their customs.
-Malana has been the subject of various documentaries, including Malana: Globalization of a Himalayan Village. and Malana, A Lost Identity.
-The existing speakers of the autochthonous language Kanashi, the traditional language of the inhabitants of Malana, number approximately 1700.
-According to the 1961 census, the language speakers were then 563, but today the population of Malana is at least three times as large as 40 years ago.
-The most common route to the village is by taxi or bus from Jhari.
-Roads to Malana Village trekking gate are developed.
+Malana has been the subject of various documentaries, including Malana: Globalization of a Himalayan Village and Malana, A Lost Identity.
+The existing speakers of the autochthonous language Kanashi, the traditional language of the inhabitants of Malana, number approximately 1700, a roughly threefold increase from 563, gathered from a 1961 census; relatively correspondent to a growth in population.
+The most common route to the village is by road from Jari.

+As per the village's strong custom, outsiders are prohibited from physically touching anything in the village, including its people and temples, a rule punishable with a fine ranging between ₹2,500 and ₹3,500.
+Villagers are known to bathe after being touched by an outsider.
+To avoid touching one another, transactions are performed by leaving money on the ground.
+Villagers strictly keep up with this custom to "preserve the 'purity' of the village".

 History

 According to local legends, Jamlu rishi (sage) inhabited this place and made rules and regulations.
 The locals claim it was one of the oldest democracies of the world, with a well-organized parliamentary system, guided by their devta (deity) Jamlu rishi.
 Although Jamlu is currently identified with a sage from the Puranas, this is a relatively recent development.
 Jamlu is believed to have been worshipped in pre-Aryan times.
-Penelope Chetwood recounts a tale about an orthodox Brahmin priest, who visited Malana, and tried to educate the locals about the pedigree of their god, and what subsequently befell the hapless priest.
+G. M. Young and Penelope Chetwood recount a tale about an orthodox Brahmin priest, who visited Malana, and tried to educate the locals about the pedigree of their god, but had to leave while confessing to not knowing who Jamlu was.